dotnet/AspNetCore.Docs/aspnetcore/index.md

 With ASP.NET Core you gain the following foundational improvements:

 * A unified story for building web UI and web APIs
 * Integration of [modern client-side frameworks](client-side/index.md) and development workflows
 * A cloud-ready environment-based [configuration system](fundamentals/configuration.md)
 * Built-in [dependency injection](fundamentals/dependency-injection.md)
 * New light-weight and modular HTTP request pipeline
 * Ability to host on IIS or self-host in your own process
 * Built on [.NET Core](https://microsoft.com/net/core), which supports true side-by-side app versioning
 * Ships entirely as [NuGet](https://nuget.org) packages
 * New tooling that simplifies modern web development
 * Build and run cross-platform ASP.NET apps on Windows, Mac and Linux
 * Open source and community focused

 ## Application anatomy

-An ASP.NET Core app is simply a console app that creates a web server in its `Main` method:
+An ASP.NET Core app is just a console app that creates a web server in its `Main` method:

 [!code-csharp[Main](getting-started/sample/aspnetcoreapp/Program.cs)]